enyijiang/enyijiang.github.io/_pages/cv.md

 * Ph.D. in Computer Science, University of Illinois at Urbana-Champaign, 2023-Present
 * M.S. in Computer Science (thesis-track), University of Illinois at Urbana-Champaign, 2020-2023
 * B.S. in Computer Engineering (Highest Honors), University of Illinois at Urbana-Champaign, 2016-2020
-* B.E. in Electronics and Computer Engineering, Zhejiang University, 2016-2020

 <!-- Skills
 ======